How to select an objective function using information theory: Objectives to Log Likelihoods

 and the mixture is

 where $\ell_0$ is evaluated over the zeros ($n_1 + n_2$), and $\ell_3$ is evaluated over the remaining observations ($n_3$).
 This type of binomial mixture is sometimes called a ``zero-inflated'' distribution for the way it inflates the probability of zeros.
+Although we believe mixture distributions are useful in practice, \ref{appendix_limitations} discusses an important and unresolved problem with them.